samueldsingh/data-engineering/sql/4-functions.md

 -- AVG function to calculate the average of a column SELECT AVG(age) FROM customers;  -- Average age of customers

+-- Calculate the standard deviation of salary for employees SELECT STDDEV(salary) AS standard_deviation
+FROM employees;

+-- Calculate the variance of age for customers
+SELECT VARIANCE(age) AS variance
+FROM customers;

 -- CONCAT all the product names for each order
 SELECT order_id, GROUP_CONCAT(product_name ORDER BY product_name ASC SEPARATOR ', ') AS products
+FROM orders
+GROUP BY order_id;

+SELECT order_id, STRING_AGG(product_name, ', ' ORDER BY product_name ASC) AS products
 FROM orders
 GROUP BY order_id;
 ```